 - Why are we behind the production target?
-Bars are piling up in gray bins (bottom right of image).
+Bars are piling up (gray bins, bottom right of image).

 - Why are bars piling up?
 We can’t get them in the shipping boxes fast enough.

-- Why can’t we get them in the boxes?
-They are too tight, so we have to fill them, and then manually count to make sure we don’t underfill.
+- Why can’t we get them in the boxes fast enough?
+We have to manually count to make sure we don’t under fill.

-- Why is the box not being stacked directly on the pallet?
-We need a weighing station to ensure it is packed to specification.
+- Why is there a weigh station between the filled shipper and stacking the pallet?
+Sometime we miscount.
+We need to ensure boxes are packed to specification.

-When the boxes were right-sized, packers filled their shipping boxes without stress, operators and supervisors got back to their work, and all counting and weighing waste was removed from the process.
+When the shippers were right-sized, packers filled their shipping boxes without stress, operators and supervisors got back to their work, and all counting and weigh station wasted motion was removed from their process.
 The direct and indirect benefits of the solution applied to this product as well as similar problems across the floor amounted to tens of thousands of dollars of increased productivity annually.